Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Square footage and number of rooms

-• Condition of existing paint (peeling/chipping costs more because it is a higher hazard)
+• How bad the paint is (peeling and chipping costs more because it is a higher hazard class)

-• Surfaces involved (windows and doors are the most expensive because of friction)
+• Which surfaces need work (windows and doors are the most expensive because friction breaks down the paint)

 $15,000-$60,000